 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 Dexedrine; ProCentra; Zenzedi

 - This drug has a risk of abuse and misuse.
 This drug may also be habit-forming if taken for a long time.
-Do not take longer than you have been told by your doctor.
-Use this drug only as you were told by your doctor.
+Do not take for longer than you have been told by your doctor.
+Use only as you were told.
 Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.
 Misuse of this drug may cause heart-related side effects or even sudden death.
-If you have any questions, talk with your doctor.

 - It is used to treat attention deficit problems with hyperactivity.